This week’s roundup focuses on SEC filings submitted during the week of 5/28/18.

 - Of note is the company’s assessment that term licenses and IP licenses will be recognized differently in ASC 606 due to the fact it no longer requires VSOE for undelivered elements to separate revenue from delivered elements.

-- Additionally, the company identifies the reasons it will now need to capitalize costs for commissions and costs to obtaining customer contracts.
+- Additionally, the company identifies the reasons it will now need to capitalize costs for commissions and costs to obtain customer contracts.

 Our thoughts: While short, the information provided in this filing regarding the expected impact of ASC 606 on the company is worth a review.
 Due to the varied product types they sell in terms of licenses, it’s interesting to review how different license types will be impacted to align with the point-in-time versus over-time guidance in ASC 606.